Disputes and COVID-19

 My customer purchased goods/services, but I failed to inform them of our cancellation policy at the time of the transaction, and they subsequently canceled the goods/services.
 Are disputes raised under the category "Credit not issued" valid?

 Yes.
 If you failed to disclose your cancellation policy, and you didn't agree with the customer directly, the, the issuer has the right to raise a dispute on behalf of the customer.
 If the services were purchased through a third-party resale site, the refund policy of that third-party sale would apply to services canceled by the customer, not the refund/cancellation policy of the original merchant.

 I chose to cancel services for my own reasons and not due to any government prohibition.
 Are disputes raised under the category "Product/Service not received" valid?

-No. The customer cancelled outside of your disclosed policy, so the issuer is liable for the disputed transaction.
+No. The customer canceled outside of your disclosed policy, so the issuer is liable for the disputed transaction.

-If the customer voluntarily accepts credit for a cancelled service, does this prevent them from later disputing the original transaction?
+If the customer voluntarily accepts credit for a canceled service, does this prevent them from later disputing the original transaction?

 No. If the cardholder had a right to dispute the transaction, accepting a voucher does not alter that right.

 The customer bought a gift card for my store from a third-party vendor, using their card.
 I'm now bankrupt and have ceased operations/closed all my stores and services cannot be rendered, so the gift card has no value.
 Does the issuer have a right to dispute?
 And, if so, who is responsible for the dispute?
 The acquirer for the third-party vendor or my acquirer?
 How long does the issuer have to raise a dispute with the relevant acquirer?